 4. Keep reminding them that it is a positive thing

-These “treat=muzzle” moments should be repeated from time to time, even when you aren’t intending on using them so that they don’t just wear them in bad or scary times.
+These “treat and muzzle” moments should be repeated occasionally, even when you don’t intend to use them, so that they don’t just wear them in bad or scary times.

-This would help your dog feel more comfortable and even learn to enjoy wearing their muzzle.
+The best way to train your dog with a dog muzzle would be to help your dog feel more comfortable and even learn to enjoy wearing their muzzle.

 If you only let them wear the muzzle when going to the vet or groomers, your dogs will start to have a negative perception of the muzzle.